StemboltHQ/solidus_chimpy/README.md

 If you don't already have an account, you can [create one here][4] for free.

 Make sure to create a list if you don't already have one.
-Use any name you like, just dont forget to update the `Spree::Chimpy::Config#list_name` setting.
+Use any name you like, just don't forget to update the `Spree::Chimpy::Config#list_name` setting.

 ### Spree Setup